 If you arrive in the morning or early afternoon, you will probably be tempted to sleep.
 Try your best not to!

-Get outside, and get in the sun!
+Another tip for how to adjust in new time zones is to get outside, and get in the sun!
 The sun will help your body recognize it is not time for sleep just yet.
 Going somewhere exciting and sightseeing will help distract your need for sleep.

 Take a brisk walk at a nearby park, or walk around the downtown area.
 Getting some fresh air will help keep your body awake.
 Try to avoid laying down for a “quick nap”, as this can interrupt your internal clock.

 Again, try not to drink coffee or alcohol as this can interrupt your internal clock.
 However, I don’t always follow this rule so make your own informed decisions!
 Drinking plenty of water will help too, especially if drinking coffee or alcohol.

 It is going to be tempting to go to bed early your first night.
 Try to stay up until an acceptable bedtime, meaning, don’t go to bed at 6pm!

 Try not to drink too much caffeine 3-4 hours before bedtime.
 Plan something exciting for this night to keep you motivated to stay awake.
 Maybe go see an exciting show or concert, or visit somewhere you have been extra excited to see.

 If you can make it to 8-9pm, I would call that a success.
 Take it easy, and listen to your body!
 If you are absolutely completely exhausted and cannot make it another hour, then go to sleep.
 It will not make or break your jet lag if you fall asleep early, but try to stay up as long as possible.

 Try not to lay down or get too comfortable.
 Take a quick walk around the block, do some stretching at the nearest park, or go explore!

 Additionally, you may want to walk (if close enough) to dinner, instead of taking public transport or driving.
 Get your blood flowing, it will help keep you alert and awake!